b-lukaszuk/BS_wJ_eng/contents/calendar.md

 the [Common Era](https://en.wikipedia.org/wiki/Common_Era).
 Based on that say:

 - on what day of the week was Jesus born (assume: Dec 25, year 1)?
-- on what day of the week did Christopher Columbus departed from Palos de la Frontera and later discovered the New World (assume: Aug 3, year 1492)?
 - on what day of the week was the world suppose to end (assume: Dec 21, year 2012, but you [got plenty dates to choose from](https://en.wikipedia.org/wiki/List_of_dates_predicted_for_apocalyptic_events))?